Court: Ex-federal immigration lawyer can be sued for forgery

 Associated Press

-SEATTLE (AP) - A U.S. appeals court says a former federal immigration lawyer who forged a document in an effort to get a man deported can be sued for damages.
+SEATTLE (AP) - A former federal immigration lawyer who forged a document in an effort to get a man deported can be sued for damages, a federal appeals court ruled Tuesday.

 Jonathan M. Love was assistant chief counsel for U.S. Immigration and Customs Enforcement in Seattle in 2009, when he forged a document purporting to show that Mexican immigrant Ignacio Lanuza had voluntarily agreed to be deported in 2000.

-Lanuza later obtained a new attorney, who noticed the document was fake: Its letterhead said "U.S. Department of Homeland Security" - a federal agency that didn't exist in 2000.
+An immigration judge ordered him sent back to Mexico based solely on the form's existence, and the Board of Immigration Appeals upheld the decision.
+But in 2011, Lanuza obtained a new attorney, Hilary Han, who noticed something strange about the paperwork: Its letterhead said "U.S. Department of Homeland Security" - a federal agency that didn't exist in 2000, when the document was dated.

+After the forgery was discovered, an immigration judge granted Lanuza, now a 41-year-old Seattle construction worker, permanent resident status, allowing him to remain in the U.S. with his wife and two children, all of whom are American citizens.

+Love was criminally prosecuted, pleaded guilty to a misdemeanor charge of depriving Lanuza his civil rights, and was sentenced to a month in prison in 2016.
+He was also ordered to pay Lanuza $12,000 to compensate him for legal fees.

-A three-judge panel of the 9th U.S. Circuit Court of Appeals reversed that decision Tuesday.
-The panel called the forgery egregious.
+A three-judge panel of the 9th U.S. Circuit Court of Appeals unanimously reversed that decision Tuesday, saying Lanuza could seek damages from Love for the emotional toll he suffered while facing deportation.
+Lanuza is also suing the federal government for malicious prosecution.

+"Failing to provide a narrow remedy for such an egregious constitutional violation would tempt others to do the same and would run afoul of our mandate to enforce the Constitution," Judge Kim McLane Wardlaw wrote for the panel.

+In a phone interview Tuesday, Lanuza rejoiced at the decision and said it helped restore his faith in the government.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.